MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/best-practices-security.md

 # Azure Monitor security overview and guidelines

-This article provides guidelines for Azure Monitor.
+This article provides [Security](/azure/architecture/framework/security/) guidelines for Azure Monitor as part of the [Azure Well-Architected Framework](/azure/architecture/framework/).

 Azure Monitor security guidelines are:

 - Based on the [five pillars of the Azure Well-Architected Framework](/azure/architecture/framework/), which are designed to help you build secure, high-performing, resilient, and efficient applications.
 - Consistent with the the [Microsoft cloud security benchmark (MCSB)](/security/benchmark/azure/overview), which prescribes best practices to help improve the security of workloads, data, and services on Azure and your multi-cloud environment.
 - Designed to help you understand the security features of Azure Monitor and how to configure them to optimize security for various aspects of monitoring.

-The guidelines provided in this article build on [Microsoft security responsibility model](https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility).
+The guidelines in this article build on the [Microsoft security responsibility model](https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility).
 As part of this model of shared responsiblity, Microsoft provides these security measures for Azure Monitor customers:

 - [Microsoft Entra authentication for data plane access]((/azure/azure-monitor/app/azure-ad-authentication)
 - []()